-Xeriscaping is a term that refers to any gardening technique that aims at conserving water through creative landscaping.
+Xeriscaping is a term that refers to any landscaping technique that aims at conserving water through creative landscaping.
 This term is a Greek word derived from the term xeros, meaning dry.

 The term scape refers to a scene or a view.
 But what’s the main purpose of xeriscaping?
-This technique focuses on landscaping by planting drought tolerant and slow-growing varieties of plants.
+This technique focuses on landscaping by planting drought tolerant and slow-growing varieties of plants, according to our Sydney landscape NSW experts.
 This way, it becomes easier to save water by having a water-efficient landscape.

 Briefly, this technique involves selecting ideal plants and an efficient irrigation system.
 Although a balance between resource requirements and aesthetics is not easy to achieve in this technique, the results are quite satisfying.